 Specify what you require of your dropshipping vendor during your initial negotiation and onboarding, including:

-How to build a dropshipping program that operates as a standalone sales channel or adds to your existing omnichannel approach is a complex process. fabric Marketplace helps simplify the process by:
+How to build a dropshipping program that operates as a standalone sales channel or adds to your existing omnichannel approach is a complex process. fabric Dropship helps simplify the process by:

-fabric Marketplace is built to scale with your business through an extensive ecosystem of e-commerce microservices and APIs.
+fabric Dropship is built to scale with your business through an extensive ecosystem of e-commerce microservices and APIs.
 This helps you continuously improve and build your dropshipping program as your needs change.

-If you’re ready to learn more about fabric Marketplace and see why it’s a market-leading solution for how to dropship, request a demo with us today.
+If you’re ready to learn more about fabric Dropship and see why it’s a market-leading solution for how to dropship, request a demo with us today.